Comprehensive Plan Re-Write

 The Division of Statewide Planning approved the North Kingstown Comprehensive Plan Re-Write in November 2019.
 A copy of the approved plan and appendix can be found here:

 The North Kingstown Comprehensive Plan rewrite should clearly articulate the vision and goals of the community and provide the town with a roadmap for accomplishing these items.
 This comprehensive plan rewrite is a critical step towards establishing innovative and successful policies and practices that will guide North Kingstown to a sustainable future.
+Please see the re-write page for detailed information on the elements of the plan.

 There is an abundance of information that is available for review, analysis and incorporation into the comprehensive plan re-write process.
 We will post some of this information as it becomes available.